Photos by Laurel Golio

 What is different is the ability to communicate directly to followers on social media.
 “Is our [Budweiser] protest in The New York Times?
 No, but that doesn’t matter if you’re Googling.
 Social media has put my queer generation in a unique place where we have the ability to talk to queer people all over the world,” Eli says.

 Last year, Voices4 staged a kiss-in to stand in solidarity with persecuted LGBTQ+ people in Uzbekistan, Tajikistan and Azerbaijan.
 This year, it joined the global outcry that led to the Sultan of Brunei’s moratorium on death by stoning for homosexual activity.
 Last month, Rise and Resist continued its series of silent demonstrations against the Trump administration’s immigration policies with a protest outside of Fox News.
-And ACT UP, still very active, most recently organizing a protest against Gilead’s price hikes of HIV and hepatitis meds.
+And ACT UP, still very active, most recently organising a protest against Gilead’s price hikes of HIV and hepatitis meds.

 No matter how digital we get, these queer activists understand the importance of physical presence in the face of oppression.
 “The physical body, it’s a body of knowledge.
 It’s the body of unity.
 It’s the body of a community.
 Who knows who’s going to see it, who knows what’s going to happen, but it’s the body being there,” says Kidd.